The most popular and budget-friendly insulation type

 Most importantly, fiberglass insulation helps keep your home cool during the summer and warm during the winter.
 This means that you and your family will feel more comfortable inside your home all year long.

-Because fiberglass insulation helps your home maintain its internal temperature, this means your heating and cooling systems don’t have to work overtime.
+With typical R-Values between 2.2-4.3 (per inch of thickness, blown-in/batt) fiberglass insulation helps your home maintain its internal temperature, meaning that your heating and cooling systems don’t have to work overtime.
 Not only that, it also means it would take less time for your home to reach that ideal temperature.
 Less work for your heating/AC units means lower energy bills!

 Relatively inexpensive